 Policy

-Students who receive Title IV assistance (federal aid) are required to make Satisfactory Academic Progress (SAP) while working toward an approved associate or certificate degree program at UACCM.
-Federal guidelines stipulate that the SAP Policy apply to all enrollment periods at UACCM regardless of whether or not aid was received.
-SAP will be reviewed prior to a student’s initial enrollment period, if applicable, and at the end of each semester; summer will be considered as one term.
+Students receiving Title IV assistance (federal aid) are required to make Satisfactory Academic Progress (SAP) while working toward a Title IV eligible associate degree or certificate program at UACCM.
+Federal guidelines stipulate that the SAP Policy apply to all enrollment periods at UACCM, regardless of whether federal aid was received.
+SAP will be reviewed prior to a student’s initial enrollment period, if applicable, and at the end of each semester.
+Summer will be considered as one term.

-Students must be degree seeking in an eligible associate or certificate program of study, henceforward referred to as degree program, in order to receive federal financial aid.
+Students must be degree seeking in a Title IV eligible associate or certificate program of study in order to receive federal financial aid.
 Students may receive financial aid while enrolled for a full-time or part-time course of study; 12 semester hours is considered full-time for federal aid purposes.
-Students receiving financial aid are strongly advised to consult with the Financial Aid staff before making any adjustments to their degree program of study or course load.
+Students receiving financial aid are strongly advised to consult with the Financial Aid staff before making any adjustments to their program of study or course load.

 A student’s official enrollment status will be determined on the 11th day of class (5th day of class in summer terms), and aid will be awarded accordingly.
 Students must attend at least one day of a class in order for that class to count toward their enrollment status for financial aid purposes.
 Administrative withdrawals will be based on the last date of attendance and could affect a student’s enrollment status.